liyaSileshi/deep-learning/Gradient_descent.md

 Watch this [video](https://www.khanacademy.org/math/multivariable-calculus/multivariable-derivatives/gradient-and-directional-derivatives/v/gradient-and-graphs) that explains about gradient in graphs.

-Gradient shows you which direction you should go inside the graph to increase your goal.
+Gradient shows you which direction you should go inside the graph to approach your goal.
 Your goal being achieving the highest height on the graph.

 The gradient points in the direction of steepest ascent.
 This mean the gradient will point to where you should go to achieve the maximum height in the graph.